porres/pd-cyclone/README.md

 -------
 ### About Cyclone:

-Cyclone 0.6-0 needs at least Pd Vanilla 0.52-0 and does not run on Pd-Extended or Pd-l2ork/Purr Data.
+Cyclone 0.6-0 needs at least Pd Vanilla 0.52-0.

-Outdated versions of cyclone (0.1) are available in Pd Extended (now an abandoned project) and Pd-l2ork/Purr Data that was originally a fork of Pd-Extended and was ported to Node.js as a new front GUI  (0.1 versions of cyclone here were not fully ported to Node.js at the time of this writing; the latest versions of cyclone [0.2-0 onwards] are not fully supported either).
+Outdated versions of cyclone (0.1) are available in the long abandoned Pd Extended distribution as well as Pd-l2ork and Purr Data - both originally based on Pd-Extended but ported to nw.js (0.1 versions of cyclone here were not fully ported to nw.js at the time of this writing).

-The original author of Cyclone (Krzysztof Czaja) abandoned it in 2005 at version 0.1-alpha55.
-At this point, Cyclone was compatible to MAX 4.0.
+The original author of Cyclone (Krzysztof Czaja) abandoned it in 2005 at version 0.1-alpha55, whn Cyclone was compatible to MAX 4.0.
 Cyclone was then incorporated and available in Pd-Extended, where it only a had a minor update in 2013 (0.1-alpha56) under the maintenance of Hans-Christoph Steiner, right before Cyclone and Pd Extended were abandoned altogether (this version was also inherited by Pd-l2ork/Purr Data).
 Under a new maintenance phase by Fred Jan Kraan, 0.1-alpha57 and Cyclone 0.2 beta versions were released, still closely related to the previous '0.1-alpha' releases and mostly compliant to Max 4.0!

-Cyclone 0.3-0 was the major overhaul in cyclone, where almost all of its objects got updated to the latest Max 7 version (Max 7.3.5).
+Cyclone 0.3-0 was the major overhaul in Cyclone, where almost all of its objects got updated to the latest Max 7 version (Max 7.3.5).
 Many bugs were also fixed, the documentation was rewritten from scratch and new objects were included.
 Check the provided **CHANGELOG.txt** file for the details in all version changes.

 Currently, Cyclone still hasn't reached full compatibilty to Max 7.3.5 .
-Some functionalities that depend on "transport" or "dictionaries" haven't been implemented and most likely will never be.
+Some functionalities that depend on "transport" or "dictionaries" haven't been implemented and actually will never be.
 Other minor issues still stand on the way, [comment] will most likely always miss 'bubble' stuff from Max 6+.
 Other than that, [mtr] hasn't been ported yet and other minor incomatibility issues are described in the help files of corresponding objects.
-Cyclone may still incorporate functionalities from Max 8+ version.
+Cyclone may still incorporate functionalities from Max 8 (current release) in newer versions.
 Nonetheless, things like 'mc' compatiblity won't be possible or make it into Cyclone!